-The similarity between the terms Head shot and Business Portrait is subtle.
-The names are frequently used interchangeably, but there are differences.
+The similarity between the terms Headshot and executive portrait is subtle.
+The names are frequently used interchangeably, but there are a few differences.

 WHAT’S A BUSINESS OR EXECUTIVE PORTRAIT?